Faculty Search and Recruitment

 The Provost and IAE must approve step 1 before each search begins.

 - STEP 2.
-Send an APPLICANT ACKNOWLEDGEMENT LETTER (see Appendix L) to all
+Send an APPLICANT ACKNOWLEDGEMENT LETTER, Appendix L to all

 candidates and include the link to the request for data that goes to IAE.
 This data is